 Coral of Cowes was built in 1902 by White Brothers of Southhampton, designed by Fred Shepherd.
 Shepherd was known for his mastery of the use of space, and Coral of Cowes is a fine example of his art.
 She was refitted in 2011 and her interior exhibits all the character of her original build and she has been lovingly and generously brought back to life; remaining, outside and in, a magnificent example of her genre - essentially quite unspoilt – and devastatingly beautiful to behold.

-The aft Master cabin has two single beds and is traditionally called the ladies cabin, but gentlemen are also allowed in there!
+The aft Master cabin has two single beds, plus the recent addition of a double bed, so this cabin can accommodate up to 4 pax if required.
+This cabin was traditionally called the ladies cabin, but gentlemen were also allowed in there!
 Access to shower, toilet and washbasin is on the port side of Coral of Cowes.

 The port amidships cabin has a double bed, washbasin, shower and toilet.

 The starboard amidships Guest cabin is traditionally called the captain's cabin which is alongside the companionway steps.
 The captain now has a berth with the rest of the crew in the forward section of Coral of Cowes with their own bathroom facilities.
 A detachable berth has been constructed at 90 degrees to the permanent berth to make this a twin cabin with washbasin.

 Coral of Cowes also has an awesome bedouin tent style on deck shower - perfect after a dip in the warm blue waters!